valhalla/valhalla/README.md

 - A plugin based narrative and manoeuvre generation architecture.
 Should allow for generation that is customized either to the administrative area or to the target locale.
 - Multi-modal and time-based routes.
 Should allow for mixing auto, pedestrian, bike and public transportation in the same route or setting a time by which one must arrive at a location.

+## Platform Compatibility

+Valhalla is fully functional on many Linux and Mac OS distributions.

+Support for Windows is not yet fully exploited.
+Building the Valhalla library works flawlessly, as well as the following application modules:

+- `TOOLS`: utilities to query and benchmark various components
+- `DATA_TOOLS`: utilities to build input data and handle transit
+- `PYTHON_BINDINGS`: use all actions (route, isochrones, matrix etc) via the Valhalla Python library (needs a full (i.e. development) Python distribution in the `PATH`)

+Also, be aware that building tiles on Windows works, however, you can't build tiles with support of admin & timezone DBs (see [#3010](https://github.com/valhalla/valhalla/issues/3010)).
+This mostly affects the following functionalities:
+- no/falsy time-dependent routing
+- no border-crossing penalties
+- driving side will be off in LHT countries
+- currently wrong navigation in roundabouts, see [#2320](https://github.com/valhalla/valhalla/issues/2320)

 ## Organization

 The Valhalla organization is comprised of several library modules each responsible for a different function.
 The layout of the various modules is as follows: